MicrosoftDocs/sql-docs/docs/dma/dma-assess-app-data-layer.md

 ---
-title: Assess an app's data access layer with Data Migration Assistant
+title: "Assess an app's data access layer with Data Migration Assistant"
 description: Learn how to use Data Migration Assistant to assess an application’s data access layer.
 Apps can persist data.
 The data access layer gives access to this data. ms.date: 05/18/2022 ms.prod: sql